aspose-cells/Aspose.Cells-API-References/english/go-cpp/Marker/GetMarkerSizePx/_index.md

 ## GetMarkerSizePx function

-Represents the marker size in unit of pixels.
-Applies to line chart, scatter chart, or radar chart.
+Represents the marker size in units of pixels.Applies to line charts, scatter charts, or radar charts.

 ```go